mjuenema/python-TSIP/README.rst

 supported as they appear to implement a subset of the commands/reports of the (newer) Copernicus II receiver.
 I don't have access to any other Trimble products.

-Documentation is way behind and largely reflects an obsolete implementation of this project.

 Python-TSIP is automatically tested against the following Python versions.

 * Python 2.6